derekhargest/workflow-wpe/README.md

 	```
 * Change the proxy address in webpack.config.js > plugins > BrowserSyncPlugin if not done already
 * Create repo in github
-* Initialize git, add contents of the folder to the local repo, change the name of master to main, add the remote origin, create the staging branch from the main branch, create the dev branch from the main branch:
+* Initialize git, add contents of the folder to the local repo, change the name of master to main, add the remote origin, push the main branch.
+The main branch needs to be created before other branches are created.
+This step will push code to the live server.

 	```
 	git init